hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Open OnDemand provides a user interface to HPC clusters from within a web browser.
-This tool supports a range of different apps and features that not only allow the user to easily submit jobs from within the browser session, but also provide different coding GUIs, tools for plotting and more.
+This tool supports a range of different apps and features that not only allow the user to easily submit jobs from within the browser, but also provide different coding GUIs, tools for plotting and more.
 Open OnDemand is available for the Tier-2 Genius and wICE clusters.